DH-davidhuang/Generative-Adversarial-182-Networks-Research/README.md

 # Generative-Adversarial-182-Networks-Research
 # Anime Face Generation Using Generative Adversarial Networks (GANs)

-This project focuses on the development and application of Generative Adversarial Networks (GANs) to generate anime faces.
-GANs have gained significant attention for their ability to produce highly realistic images, and this project explores their potential in the realm of anime-style imagery.
+This project is dedicated to developing and applying Generative Adversarial Networks (GANs) for generating anime faces.
+Recognized for their capability to produce highly realistic images, GANs are explored here for their potential in anime-style imagery.

 ## Table of Contents
 - [Background](#background)